How to Understand and Create a Risk Assessment Table

 Can your clients afford the cost of a cyber attack?
 Can you?
 The rising frequency and sophistication of cyber threats mean businesses face unprecedented risk.
 Managed Service Providers (MSPs) and Managed Security Service Providers (MSSPs) are constantly battling the concept that complete risk elimination is impossible – strategic and comprehensive prevention is the key.

 Cyber threats have surged dramatically, with a 72% increase in data breaches last year compared to two years prior.
 Such incidents can have severe consequences for your MSP and clients, including financial losses, legal liabilities, and tarnished reputations.
-Risk assessment tables are a vital asset for MSPs/MSSPs in such a volatile landscape, turning threats into clear priorities and helping you create effective strategies to keep your clients a step ahead of cyber attacks.
+Fraud risk matrix assessment tables are a vital asset for MSPs/MSSPs in such a volatile landscape, turning threats into clear priorities and helping you create effective strategies to keep your clients a step ahead of cyber attacks.

 What is a risk assessment table?